webtions/i-recommend-this/readme.txt

 * A counter to display the number of "like" and to vote.
 * A widget and a function to display the X most liked posts.
 * A preference pane with some options.
+* Saves Cookie as well as users IP address to disable voting on the same post again

+= Advanced Options =
+* Hide count if count is zero
+* Set a default messages when count is zero, one or more
+* Choose between a "Thumbs Up" or a "Heart" icon to allow recommending on a post
+* Disable CSS to allow you to add your own styling rules
+* Disable saving of IP address in the table.

 This plugin is based exactly on Benoit "LeBen" Burgener's "I Like This" Plugin and has been modified after getting requests for the changes I had made on my website.